 Advise Elections Canada Legal Services of a judicial recount.
 Call 1-800-463-6868.

-Obtain the name and direct telephone number of the judicial recount support official at Elections Canada headquarters in Ottawa.
+Obtain the name and direct telephone number of the judicial recount support official at Elections Canada headquarters in the National Capital Region.

-Obtain the name of the Elections Canada representative from Ottawa who will travel to your electoral district to provide support.
+Obtain the name of the Elections Canada representative who will travel to your electoral district to provide support.

 Select and train the recount teams.
 It may be useful to have on hand a list of persons experienced in counting ballots.
 Such a list is also useful in the event that some persons initially selected withdraw before the recount starts.
 In addition, contact the candidates to obtain a list of names of persons who may be available to act at a judicial recount as the handler and the recorder.
 Make it clear that the judge will determine pursuant to the Act how the recount will proceed and that these individuals may not be required.
 Once it is determined that they will be required, appoint the necessary number of handlers and recorders.

-Call Elections Canada headquarters to discuss contracts with IBM, the telephone company and the movers and to advise them that there will be a delay in closing the returning office.
+Call Elections Canada headquarters to discuss IT contracts, contracts with the telephone company and the movers and to advise them that there will be a delay in closing the returning office.

 Review the returning office lease termination date and discuss any requirements for extension.

 Ensure that the original Result of Voting form is set aside in a safe place.

 Contact a security firm and hire a security guard to ensure the security of the ballots while they are at the returning office.

 If the recount is held at a location other than where you stored the ballot boxes, visit the location of the recount and ensure that the necessary materials are in place.